kyma-project/kyma-companion/tests/blackbox/README.md

 ## Evaluation

-To measure any improvement of Kyma Companion, we need a black box test.
+To measure any improvement of the Kyma Companion, we need a black box test.
 This test is referred to as an evaluation test.

 For the evaluation, we need to define a set of scenarios, with each scenario further divided into expectations.
 Kyma Companion is prompted through its endpoints to evaluate the given scenario.
 In the evaluation, the response is compared